timhutton/sdl-canvas-wasm/readme.md

 Live demo: https://timhutton.github.io/sdl-canvas-wasm/

-See the compiled code on the gh-pages branch: https://github.com/timhutton/sdl-canvas-wasm/tree/gh-pages
+This is the branch with the compiled code.
+See the source code on the master branch: https://github.com/timhutton/sdl-canvas-wasm/tree/master

 Build index.js and index.wasm with Emscripten: